aptise/peter_sslers/README.md

 Tests are done on a sqlite database as specified in `test.ini` AND WILL REQUIRE CUSTOMIZATION FOR YOUR OPENSSL location

-The `test.ini` should also reflect the openssl for your distribution
+The `test.ini` should also reflect the openssl for your distribution.
+YOU PROBABLY HAVE TO EDIT THIS.

 `test_data/` contains the keys and certificates used for testing